How you transition to organic production depends on whether you are producing eggs for your family or for sale.

 “No matter where you are in your chicken raising journey, it’s always possible to produce organic eggs in your backyard,” says Patrick Biggs, Ph.D., a flock nutritionist for Purina Animal Nutrition.
 “The first step is deciding if you want your flock to be conventional or organic.
 Both options are fun for the family, good for the environment, and produce healthy, nutritious eggs.
 The difference comes down to the feed you choose.”

 Biggs explains both traditional and organic feed options provide the same nutritional value.
 However, organic feed ingredients are sourced differently.

 “For a feed to be considered organic, all ingredients must be raised and manufactured according to the requirements established by the National Organic Program,” he says.

-“Two reasons to transition to an organic feed include: to produce eggs for your family from organic-fed hens or to market certified organic eggs,” Biggs says.
+“Two reasons to transition to an organic feed are to produce eggs for your family from organic-fed hens and to market certified organic eggs,” Biggs says.
 “The distinction between these two options is very important and will impact your transition process.”